-As the college continues with adjusted operations, please be aware of the following:
+As the college operates amid this global pandemic, please be aware of the following:

 - You will need your ID and PIN to access buildings.
 As we try to maintain the safest possible environment for our community, you will need your ID card and personal identification number (PIN) — or in a few cases, the key — to gain access to buildings.
 If you have forgotten your PIN, please contact Campus Safety (616.395.7770).

 - Offices & Campus Operations